EMDK/docs/edge/source/api/payment/PaymentDevice.md

 **Parameters:**

-accountNumber - The account number or masked PAN used with the entered PIN to
+`accountNumber` - The account number or masked PAN used with the entered PIN to
             create the encrypted PIN Block (8 to 19 numeric digits).

-minPinLength - Minimum PIN Length.
+`minPinLength` - Minimum PIN Length.

-maxPinLength - Maximum PIN Length.
+`maxPinLength` - Maximum PIN Length.
 A maximum length of up to 12 characters is
             allowed.

-isPinOptional - If this flag is set True
+`isPinOptional` - If this flag is set True, the PIN entry optional.
+If this flag
+            is set to false, the PIN entry is mandatory.

-readTimeOut - Read timeout in milliseconds.
+`readTimeOut` - Read timeout in milliseconds.
 Application can set the timeout.
             But value must within threshold set by the payment device.

-promptPinMessage - The PromptPinMessage class provides option configure the
+`promptPinMessage` - The PromptPinMessage class provides option configure the
             messages displayed on the payment device while reading the PIN.

+**Example Usage:**

+	:::java
+	promptPINMessage = new PromptPinMessage();
+	promptPINMessage.messageTitle ="MessageTitle";
+	promptPINMessage.screen1.message1 = "Sale $1,000.00";
+	promptPINMessage.screen1.message2 = "Transaction..";
+	paymentDevice.promptPin("0123456789012345", 4, 12, true, 2000, promptPinMessage);

 **Returns:**

-com.symbol.emdk.payment.PaymentResults
+com.symbol.emdk.payment.PaymentResults - Returns the PaymentResults.
+         Possible Error codes: SUCCESS, FAILURE, DEVICE_NOT_ENABLED,
+         NULL_POINTER, COMMUNICATION_ERROR, CONNECTION_ERROR,
+         INVALID_OBJECT, PREVIOUS_COMMAND_PENDING, TIMED_OUT,
+         OPERATION_CANCELLED, INVALID_PIN_LENGTH, NO_DUKPT_KEY,
+         INVALID_VALUE,LOW_POWER_OPERATION_CANCELLED

 ### promptPin